venomousboxer/watermarking-application/README.md

 Of the watermark our also present in this app.

 Any issues, flaws or corrections would be heartilly accepted and implemented.
-Please feel free to post issues and pull requests.
+Please feel free to post issues or pull requests.